-The idea of traveling with your pets to Canada may make you nervous, but there’s really no need to worry!
-Our dogs have traveled with us across the border many times over the years, and we’re happy to share the tricks we’ve learned.
+The idea of traveling with your pets to Canada might make you nervous.
+But there’s really no need to worry!
+We’ve traveled across the border with our dogs many times over the years, and we’re happy to share the tricks we’ve learned.

-And if you’re planning to travel to or through Ontario with a bully breed, please pay special attention to the “Breed Specific Legislation” section at the end of this post.
+If you’re planning to travel to or through Ontario with a bully breed, please pay special attention to the “Breed Specific Legislation” section of this post.

 - U.S. Passport Cards